cloudmesh/classes/docs/source/n-resources.rst

      your reference in the list bellow.
 Example, assume you have to do reference 11, than your label for that is class011.

-     Add the owner={FIRSTNAME LASTNAME} field in jabref
+     Add the owner={HID, Firstname Lastname} field in jabref

-     Where FIRSTNAME LASTNAME is your fisrname and lastname
+     Where Firstname Lastname is your fisrname and lastname

 ::